COPS-IITBHU/DevTalks/README.md

 # DevTalks
-Issues are maintained to track proposal of talks/workshops etc for COPS Dev meetups.
+This repo contains issues to track proposals of talk/workshop etc for COPS Dev meetups.

+To propose a talk, create a new issue [here](https://github.com/COPS-IITBHU/DevTalks/issues/new).